Improved Universal Graphs for Trees: Basic constructions proof overview

-We establish Theorem \ref{thm:main} by constructing explicitly universal graphs with $\frac{19}{6\ln3}n\ln n+O(n)$ edges.
+We establish Theorem \ref{thm:main} by explicitly constructing universal graphs with $\frac{19}{6\ln3}n\ln n+O(n)$ edges.
 As mentioned in the introduction, we use ternary trees as guiding building structures for the universal graphs.
-In order to provide some intuition, we also explore an (improved) construction on binary trees.
-Let us introduce some notation first.
-For $d\ge 2$, we consider the perfect $d$-ary tree $T_{h,d}$ of height $h\ge 0$ with levels~$0$ to~$h$ on the vertex set
+In order to make the construction more accessible, we also explore a simpler construction on binary trees that already improves upon~\cite{chung1983}.
+We introduce some notation first.
+For $d\ge 2$ consider the full $d$-ary tree~$T_{h,d}$ of height $h\ge -1$ with levels~$0$ to~$h$ (if $h \ge 0$) on the vertex set $V_{h,d}$ given by